Leg Length Discrepancy and Short Right Leg Syndrome

 There is no formula to calculate the size of this adjustment.
 It is not a function of the leg length discrepancy.
 It is about what adjustment will the body accept.
 Typically it is between 3mm and 5mm.
 Two vastly different cases can have the same adjusting heel lift.

 I do not measure structural leg length to the accuracy of a tenth of a millimetre or even a millimetre for that matter.
 It is not necessary to determine the magnitude of the adjustment.
 Examining for the Signature Traits and Cardinal Signs indicates a discrepancy exists.
 A comparative assessment of the limbs verifies the bones of one leg are longer than the other.
 We are able to estimate whether it is low, medium or high range case...5mm, 10mm or 15mm and greater.
-Considered in conjunction with the symptomatic nature and acuteness of the condition, guides fitting of the heel lift.
+Considered in conjunction with the symptomatic nature of the condition, guides fitting of the heel lift.
 Can the subject feel the thinner heel lift pushing their hip up?
 If so, go with that one before progressing to anything thicker.
 Yet, it comes down to trial and error to determine how the subject's body responds to adjustment.

 Should uncomfortable niggles or low back pain occur, the subject must reduce the thickness of the heel lift or remove it altogether.
 This will generally be apparent soon after commencing use (hours/days).
 A negative outcome is uncommon.